 The Art of Friendship - Ale

 “Ada apa?”
-I tried to calm myself as I could when this kind of moment came.
+I tried to calm myself down when this kind of moment came.
 I have been thinking if I have to let him go this time, I’ll probably be fine.
-It was just surprising that my friendship with Ale turned complicated a bit like a real couple.
-Started when Ale had a new gf in college that made it difficult for me to find “curhat” time anymore.
-Later, I moved to Atambua for work then our communication decreased in frequency.
+It was just surprising that my friendship with Ale became a bit complicated like a real couple.
+It started when Ale had a new gf in college that sometimes made it difficult for me to find “curhat” time anymore.
+Fast forward, I moved to Atambua for work and then our communication decreased in frequency.

 Those who truly care would stay.
 That was the law of nature.
-Gratefully, most of my friends were maintain-less.
-Entering a work life, we didn’t talk regularly as we realized we were getting busy.
+Gratefully, most of my friends were less maintenance.
+Entering a work life, we didn’t talk regularly as we realized each of us was getting busy.
 But, if we wanted to, we did.
 We would find a time to make it happen.
-And, you know, living in a remote area and having bunch of people who did contact you was heart-warming.
+And, you know, living in a remote area and having a bunch of people who did contact you was heart-warming.

-People says your number of friends will get smaller as you get older.
+People say your number of friends will get smaller as you get older.
 It suddenly reminded me of Ale.
 God, if it gets smaller, please save him for me.
 He was a nice friend, a good listener, gentle, wise, patient, and maintain-less.
 It’s been a long time since our last conversation.
 The only thing I could do back then was bringing out all my disappointment on my personal blog.
 A few months later, Ale contacted me.
 He said that HE READ MY POST and felt sorry.
 HAHAHA I was so embarrassed.
-He asked me for a short meetup when I had a moment coming back to Java.
+He asked me for a short meetup when I come home.